 What Is The Fourth Turning?

-The Fourth Turning is a phrase introduced by William Strauss and Neil Howe as part of their generational theory.
-It describes how human societies go through clear and predictable cycles.
+The Fourth Turning is a phrase introduced by William Strauss and Neil Howe as part of their generational theory that describes how human societies go through clear and predictable cycles.

 Each cycle spans the length of a long human life, typically around 80-100 years ― a unit of time that the ancients called the saeculum ― and consists of four Turnings which typically last around 20-25 years.
 Each Turning marks a profound shift in how people feel about themselves, the culture, the nation and the future.